netdata/netdata/docs/step-by-step/step-00.md

+---
+title: The step-by-step Netdata tutorial
+description: Welcome to the Netdata tutorial!
+---

 # The step-by-step Netdata tutorial

 Welcome to Netdata!
 We're glad you're interested in our health monitoring and performance troubleshooting system.